OfiliPatrick/personal-website/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2019-01-01"
   date_end = ""
-  description = "Placed 2nd out of 16 teams during a code sprint that lasted for 5 hours."
+  description = "Participated in the Africa Recriuting Initiative Event and placed 2nd out of 16 teams during a code sprint that lasted for 5 hours."

 +++